lsolbach/overarch-models/docs/software-development/cloud/glossary-view.md

           as developer tools and services for building, deploying, and managing applications on the cloud.

 ### [Amazon](../../software-development/cloud/provider/amazon.md) (Concept)
-Amazon Web Services (AWS) is a subsidiary of Amazon providing on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
+Amazon is a multinational technology company that focuses on e-commerce, cloud computing, digital streaming, and artificial intelligence.
+Amazon Web Services (AWS) is a subsidiary of Amazon providing on-demand cloud computing platforms and APIs to individuals, companies, and governments.

 ### [Amazon Web Services (AWS)](../../software-development/cloud/platform/aws.md) (Concept)
 A cloud computing platform and service created by Amazon.
 AWS offers